Yandex Cloud

 • What is Managed Service for PostgreSQL?

-• What part of database management and maintenance is Managed Service for PostgreSQL responsible for?
+• What parts of database management and maintenance does Managed Service for PostgreSQL handle?

-• What is a database host and database cluster?
+• What is a database host and what is a database cluster?

 • How do I get started with Managed Service for PostgreSQL?